emericg/WatchFlower/docs/flowercare-ble-api.md

 If you have a `white` Flower Care, it's an international variant of Xiaomi Flower Care.
 Or an old Chinese variant.
 If you have a `green` Flower Care, it's a Chinese variant of Xiaomi Flower Care.

 If you have a `pink` Flower Care, it's a Flower Care variant from Tuya.
+Please check the page of the "Tuya" [Flower Care](flowercare-ble-api.md)

 If you have a `black` Flower Care, it's a Flower Care **WITHOUT BLUETOOTH**.
 It won't work with any app.

 ## Features